 Study History, English, and Spanish along the Mediterranean coast in Valencia, Spain, site of early Greek and Roman settlements, and medieval stomping grounds of El Cid.
 Walk in the footsteps of the surrendering Moorish King Boabdil at the Alhambra palace in Granada; discover secret passages in the castle in Segovia where Queen Isabella married King Ferdinand; walk along the actual Roman road of "Valentia" as you imagine life in the forum, baths, and cemetery of Roman Valencia; stand in the throne room in Granada where Queen Isabella granted Columbus permission and money to sail to the New World.
 Learn about the many languages spoken in Spain, and the cultures they represent.

 This program offers classes in History, English and Spanish that fulfill general education requirements at Longwood University.
-Students choose two of the classes with different prefixes (SPAN, HIST, ENGL).
+Students choose two classes with different prefixes (SPAN, HIST, ENGL).
 History and English classes are taught in English, although some of the assignments will involve using Spanish.

-Active Citizenship: An Advanced Writing Seminar.
+ENGL 400: Active Citizenship: An Advanced Writing Seminar; Public Issues in Spain.
 Students will conduct an interdisciplinary inquiry into topics of language and identity, political, social and economic issues in Spain while developing the writing skills needed to effectively contribute to public discourse as citizen leaders on issues of significance.
 Imagine becoming an “active citizen” in Spain, speaking directly with the citizens of a democracy abroad, in their language, as well as using print sources (books, journal articles, newspaper and magazine articles, and web sources) in English and in Spanish.
 Students will explore the role language plays in shaping national or gender identities, working with Spaniards and their classmates to propose solutions to the issues.
 Develop rhetorical skills needed for citizenship in a democracy.
 Includes interdisciplinary inquiry into and analysis of at least one significant public issue across all sections.
 Prerequisite: Fulfillment of General Education Goals 2 and 3; 75 credit hours or permission of the Chair of the General Education Committee. *Fulfills General Education Goal 13.
 3 credits.

 Completion of at least one year of high school Spanish or one semester of college-level Spanish before departure.
-See prerequisites for Spanish 201, 202, 302 and ENGL 400 listed in each course description.
+See prerequisites for individual courses in each course description.

 In Valencia, students stay in carefully selected homestays, two students per family, and enjoy 3 meals per day with them, allowing for greater integration into the culture of Spain.
 In Granada, Córdoba, and Segovia, students stay in hotels conveniently located to the sites the group will visit.